2i2c-org/team-compass/projects/managed-hubs/support.md

 Every **two weeks** (generally at the sprint meeting), a Support Steward cycles off the support team, and a new team member joins the team.
 The support team rotates through [the “Open Infrastructure Engineering Team” on this page](https://team-compass.2i2c.org/en/latest/about/team.html), in alphabetical order.

-The primarily goals of the Support Stewards are:
+The primary goals of the Support Stewards are:

 - Ensure that we meet [our Support Service Level Objectives](docs:objectives:support)
 - Carry out [our support process](support:process).